burtonator/raven/README.md

 Raven is a work-in-progress with two main goals:

 1. Implement a simulated multi-modal AI using OpenAI Whisper where you can speak to GPT4 directly.
+It takes the text output from Whisper and pipes it into GPT4.
-2. Tree / smart execution of pre-fetching questions
+2. Tree view and smart execution of pre-fetching questions
 3. Build an agent framework that allows for advanced use cases
 4. Vector Database and Document Indexing